1990 Formula One World Championship

 Ayrton Senna (pictured in 1989) won his second title with McLaren.

-Defending champion Alain Prost (pictured here driving for McLaren in 1989) was runner-up by 5 points for Ferrari.
+Then three-time and defending Champion Alain Prost (pictured here driving for McLaren in 1989) was runner-up by 7 points for Ferrari.

 3 time world champion Nelson Piquet, finished the season ranked third for Benetton.

 McLaren won the 1990 Formula One World Championship for Constructors.

 Ferrari placed second in the 1990 Formula One World Championship for Constructors.

 Benetton placed third in the 1990 Formula One World Championship for Constructors.

 The 1990 FIA Formula One World Championship was the 44th season of FIA Formula One motor racing.
 It featured the 1990 Formula One World Championship for Drivers and the 1990 Formula One World Championship for Constructors, which were contested concurrently over a sixteen-race series that commenced on 11 March and ended on 4 November.
 Ayrton Senna won the Drivers' Championship for the second time, and McLaren-Honda won their third consecutive Constructors' Championship.

 The championship featured a dramatic battle between Senna and former teammate Alain Prost, who had made the switch to Ferrari.
 Prost mounted Ferrari's first title challenge for several years, and led the championship after three consecutive mid-season wins.
 Senna fought back strongly and went into the penultimate round at the Suzuka circuit in Japan with a nine-point lead over Prost.
 There, Senna took pole position only for Prost to beat him off the line; the Brazilian driver then drove into the Frenchman at the first corner, putting both out and thus settling the championship in Senna's favour.
 This was the second year in succession that the two drivers had collided at Suzuka.
 Senna admitted the following year that the collision was deliberate, as he was furious that Prost had been able to start on the clean side of the grid and had decided that he was not going to allow the Frenchman to 'make the corner' should he lose the start.
 Significantly, 1990 would be the last season in which drivers would be able drop their worst scores from their official championship points score as from the following season all of a driver's results across the championship season would count towards the official classification in the drivers' championship.